nycjv321/nycjv321.github.io/_posts/2020-01-07-testing-pyramid-services-pt1.md

 * end-to-end testing (those are a lot of functions 😄)
 * testing your backend's internal _service_ layer mocking out a database (or not)

 This ambigiouty is a double edged sword.
-Ultimately, it's up to you the software practitioner to define what they mean to your and your team.
+Ultimately, it's up to you the software practitioner to define what they mean to you and your team.

 I tend to treat integration tests as slimmed down system tests where I codify contracts at api boundries and test in a reliable and consistent way where I swap out unreliable and non-determistic components with ones that adhere to those component's contract's but whose test-friendly implementations allow my teams to more efficienly test their code and and workflows always trying to test the non-determinist and complex nature of the systems.